coraliewill/StatisticalModelling/README.md

 Mathematical extensions of linear regression models allow to overcome assumptions of normality of the data, linearity relationships and variance structure in the model.

+A function lm() in R Statistical software package.

 ## Generalized Linear Models (GLMs)